nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 This module has no dependency on Nuxeo framework to ease integration with external sources or sinks.

-The underlying Log solution relies on:

-- either on [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) which is a high-performance off-Heap queue library.
-There is no broker to install, it relies entirely on OS memory-mapped file (the storage is limited by disk capacity).
-- either on [Apache Kafka](https://kafka.apache.org/) which is a distributed streaming platform.
+The underlying Log solution relies on [Apache Kafka](https://kafka.apache.org/) which is a distributed streaming platform.

-The Chronicle Queue implementation can be used when producers and consumers are on the same node, **for distributed support and fault tolerance Kafka is required**.
+A default In-Memory implementation is available for dev and test purpose but **it should NOT be used for production** as it has no cluster capability and no persistence after restart.

 Please visit the [Kafka page]({{page page='kafka'}}) for more information.